fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we call the `.any?` method on the hash object `{ ​a:​ ​"ant"​, ​b:​ ​"bear"​, ​c:​ ​"cat"​ }`, passing in a block to the `.any?` method as an argument (the block is denoted by the `do...end` reserved words immediately following the `.any?` method call).
 The block takes two parameters, `key` and `value`.

 The `.any?` method passes each key and value pair of the hash object to the block parameters `key` and `value` respectively to be evaluated on `line 2`.
-On `line 2`, we initialise a local variable `value` and pass the value of key-value pair from the block parameter `value` and call the `.size` method on it.
+On `line 2`, we initialise a local variable `value` and pass the value object of the key-value pair from the block parameter `value` and call the `.size` method on it.
 This will return an integer object representing the character length of the string object passed to it.

-We then call the `Integer#>` method on the returned integer object value from the `.size` method call, passing in `4` as an argument.
-This evaluates whether the value of the integer object is greater than `4` and return a boolean based on whether this condition is true.
+We then call the `Integer#>` method on the returned integer object from the `.size` method call, passing in `4` as an argument.
+This return a boolean based on whether the value of the integer object is greater than `4`.
 As there is no explicit return in our block, this boolean will be returned by the block (since it is the last evaluated expression in the block).

 The code will return `false`, since none of the string object values in the hash have more than `4` characters (`line 2` will never return `true`).